kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 }
 ```

-_src/state/sagas.js_ contains a generator function where we will put our sagas function later:
+_src/state/sagas.js_ contains a generator function where we will put our sagas function later (more details on [Redux-saga documentation](https://redux-saga.js.org/)):

 ```javascript
 export default function*() {}